lrusso/Emulatrix/README.md

 https://www.emulatrix.com

-## IMPORTANT - After selecting the upload icon
+## IMPORTANT - After clicking on the upload icon

 | PLATFORM  | HOW TO PLAY A GAME?  | FILE FORMAT | NOTE |
 | :------------ |:---------------:| :-----:| :-----:|